Research Proposal Requirements

-Your research proposal and supporting documentation submission deadline is based on your academic cycle listed below.
-Please submit your packet electronically to your CTSA program education specialist.
-Early submission of your proposal is encouraged.
-Your research proposal will then be reviewed by the CTSA Postdoctoral Programs Committee for approval.
+Early submission of your proposal is allowed.
+Your research proposal will then be reviewed by the CCaTS Postdoctoral Programs Committee for approval.

 Please include these items in your proposal packet:

 - The proposal.
-Use the format described in Mayo Graduate School's Outline for Master's Thesis Proposals.
+Use the format developed in CTSC 5010.
 Please note the proposal review criteria listed below when writing your proposal.

-Minute excerpt from your department or division research committee.
-This minute excerpt must document that peer review of the proposal has taken place, as well as that the proposed work is scientifically sound and clinically meaningful.
-Excerpts used for submission to the Mayo Clinic Institutional Review Board (IRB) may be used.
+Verification statement from your department or division.
+This must document that peer review of the proposal has taken place, as well as that the proposed work is scientifically sound and clinically meaningful.
+The minute excerpt from your department or division research committee or minute excerpt used for submission to the Mayo Clinic Institutional Review Board (IRB) may be used.

 - Minute excerpt from the IRB.
-This minute excerpt must document that IRB review of your proposal has taken place and that approval has been granted for the project.
-Please submit with your proposal or when it is approved.
+This documents that IRB approval has been granted for your project.

 Research proposal review criteria

-Proposals will be reviewed by the CTSA Postdoctoral Programs Executive Committee using these criteria:
+Proposals will be reviewed by the CCaTS Postdoctoral Programs Committee using these criteria:

 - Clinical or translational research.
 Does the project meet the definition of clinical or translational research?
 If an animal model is being studied, has the scholar justified its significance to human disease?